 During the year the Council delivered its services within the approved budget of £168.9m, contained the pressures arising from the challenging financial environment and managed the risks around demand pressures.
-This resulted in a balanced outturn position after contributing just under £11m into reserves, which after allowing for £2.4m which has been carried forward to be spent in 2019-20, leaves the reminder of £8.6m earmarked to help fund the 2019/20 budget and to fund capacity needed to implement future savings and organisational transformation.
+This resulted in a balanced outturn position after contributing just under £11m into reserves.
+Of this £11m, £2.4m has been carried forward to be spent in 2019-20, leaving the remainder of £8.6m earmarked to help fund the 2019-20 budget and to fund capacity needed to implement future savings and organisational transformation.